mgenware/qing/server/README.md

 ## Run tests

-To run all unit tests
+Run server unit tests:

 ```sh
 Q_TEST=/qing/userland/test.json go test ./...
 ```

-To run an specific test:
+To run a specific test:

 ```sh
 # cd to the directory of the test you want to run.